vaclavhrach/rescript-effect-reducer/README.md

 yarn add rescript-effect-reducer
 ```

-Then add rescript-effect-reducer to `bsconfig.json`:
+and then add rescript-effect-reducer to `bsconfig.json`:
 ```
 "bs-dependencies": [
     "rescript-effect-reducer"